vonint/CalcTest2/README.md

 "CalcTest2" was a very simple console-based application written in C++.
 Its purpose was for me to attempt to apply some of what I was learning from the page [LearnCpp](https://www.learncpp.com/) in the form of a simple calculator.
 This application has served its intended purpose and is no longer under development.

-If you want to use this application and/or its code yourself: I have now attached the UNLICENSE "licensse" to this repository, subsequently releasing it to the public domain (as-is).
+I have now attached the UNLICENSE "license" to this repository, thus hereby releasing it to the public domain (as-is).

 Date: July 16th, 2023